chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ## 3.05 - As an instructor, I want to see the calculated count of students and codewords when I edit or view a course with the unique name, list of students, codeword set, start and end date.

-## 3.06 - As an instructor, I want to delete an existing course once it is completed.
+## 3.06 - [Sravya Kancharla] As an instructor, I want to delete an existing course once it is completed.

 ## 3.07 - As an instructor, I want the percentage of students who have accessed their codewords in that course.